 Uber isn’t always very clear about whether they’ve accepted you or rejected you.
 I’ve written an in-depth guide on finding out if you were rejected, and the steps you can take the reapply.

 How long does the background check take to complete?

-Uber says it should take 5-7 days, but that time frame may vary depending on the number of driver applications Uber and their background check partner are dealing with at the moment.
+Uber says it can take up to 10 days, but that time frame may vary depending on the number of driver applications Uber and their background check partner are dealing with at the moment.
 Most drivers report that it takes around 3-5 days.

 “My background check is taking forever.
 What should I do?”

 You can check the status of your background check at the Checkr candidate portal.
 If Checkr has completed the background check, it’s now on Uber to make a decision.
 Contact Uber if there is further delay.